jyliu17/dc-web-082420/09-intro-to-active-record/README.md

 * "Seed data" - starter data to begin your app.
 Often, but not always, fake data.
 * "CRUD" - the most common database operations:  Create, Read, Update, Delete
 * "YAML" - Yet Another Markup Language.
 A way to structure data that is language agnostic (not just Ruby)
+* "Primary Key (pk)" a unique ID (almost always integer) to identify a row in the table

 ## Major ActiveRecord Methods (there are many more)
 * `.all`